 Many states offer scholarships and/or loans to their residents who wish to attend schools in their state.
 However, some states offer scholarships to their residents to attend schools in another state.
 The following states offer such “portable” aid programs: Connecticut, Rhode Island, Vermont, Pennsylvania, and the District of Columbia.
 Students may obtain further information directly from the state agency responsible for such programs.

 Contributions to the Hellenic College Holy Cross endowed funds have been graciously provided by our generous donors for more than 76 years.
-These accumulated funds are awarded at the discretion of the faculty and the Office of Financial Aid to provide financial support where it is needed the most to full-time students.
+These accumulated funds are awarded at the discretion of the faculty and the Office of Financial Aid to provide financial support where it is needed the most.
 At times, the endowed funds may be exchanged for previously awarded general grant funds.
 This exchange will recognize the portion of a grant that was funded by a donor and, since it is an exchange, in most cases, the total aid a student receives will not change.

 All non-Hellenic College scholarships will be applied first before any Hellenic College scholarships.
 Generally, outside scholarships are used to fill unmet need.
 If there is no remaining unmet need, the financial aid award offered may be adjusted.
 All outside scholarships must be reported to the Office of Financial Aid.
 Again, the HCHC Financial Aid & Scholarships Office will not award any scholarships to HCHC students unless the office has received the FAFSA-generated “Student Aid Report” and the HCHC “Estimated Award Letter” signed by the student.
 There will be no exceptions to this rule.